zdravkov/kendo-docs/getting-started/mobile/application.md

 # Application

-The Kendo mobile **Application** provides the necessary tools for building native-looking web based mobile applications.
+The Kendo UI Mobile **Application** provides the necessary tools for building native-looking web based mobile applications.

+> **Important:** Kendo UI Mobile Application init takes care of adding a Viewport meta tag to your app, in order to set the correct options it needs to function properly.
+Adding more Viewport meta tags or at least the **width** and **height** options is not advised as it may introduce unwanted behavior.

 ## Getting Started